 The Rady Faculty of Health Sciences Family Centre is an evolving resource and support service connecting students and staff managing changes in their life with resources and services including:

-- parent discussion group (periodic sessions held virtually)
+- monthly parent discussion group

-- resource materials (available from webpage only)
+- resource materials

 We’re listening and want to hear from you – please let us know of any resources or services you would like to see on our webpage and in the Rady Faculty of Health Sciences Family Centre.
 Our goal is to provide you with information and services you need in a quick and direct way.